godwinbw/miniature-eureka/README.md

         WHEN I click on the link to the notes page THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column

-3. Use can edit existing notes
+3. Use can add a new notes

         WHEN I enter a new note title and the note’s text THEN a Save icon appears in the navigation at the top of the page